National case definition: Cholera

 Probable case

-Clinical evidence of illness in a person who is epidemiologically linked to a confirmed case.
+Clinical illness in a person who is epidemiologically linked to a confirmed case;

 Laboratory comments

-Further strain characterization, including antibiotic susceptibility testing, is indicated for epidemiologic, public health and control purposes.
+Further strain characterization, including antibiotic susceptibility testing and whole genome sequencing (WGS), is required for epidemiologic, public health, and clinical management.

 Clinical evidence